Strengthen Communities

 The Foundation funded the creation of the 127 Penn NYPD Community Center in East New York, where the Foundation is assisting the Department to expand the recreational, social, and educational services provided to the community, making the Center a key building block of police-community relations.

-Supporting Education and Youth Scholarships
+Supporting Education and Youth Activities

 The Foundation funds the NYPD Law Enforcement Explorers Program, which gives young men and women across the city, ages 14 to 20, an introduction to law enforcement and criminal justice careers, resulting in stronger ties between the community and police.
 Explorers are taught the importance of higher education, self-discipline, and respect for diversity and human dignity through training, community service projects, and other events.